 Outdoor: IFC tries to participate in one tournament per season.
 Information for tournaments will be emailed directly to player families.
-Historically tournaments we’ve participated in include Indianapolis in late September and Terre Haute in mid April.
+Historically tournaments we’ve participated in include Indianapolis in late September and another (location TBD) in late May.

 How do I sign up for tournaments?

 Indoor & Outdoor tournament registration will be handled by IFC staff.

 Outdoor tournament costs are covered by the outdoor registration fee.
 However families will be responsible for travel, meal and lodging expenses associated with out of town tournaments.